-Chapecoense: Football team's 'fairy tale' story ends in tragedy
+Chapecoense: Football team's fairy-tale rise ends in tragedy

 Cup dream

-The Copa Sudamericana, the second biggest intercontinental club competition in South America and the equivalent to Europe's Europa League, had provided the backdrop to Chapecoense's remarkable story.
+The Copa Sudamericana, the second-biggest intercontinental club competition in South America and the equivalent to Europe's Europa League, had provided the backdrop to Chapecoense's remarkable story.

-The club, from Chapeco in the state of Santa Catarina in the south of Brazil was only formed in the 1970s and was playing in the country's fourth tier as recently as 2007.
+The club, from Chapeco in the Brazilian state of Santa Catarina, was formed in the 1970s and played in the country's fourth tier as recently as 2007.

 A team with few big names, apart from Cleber Santana, who once played for Atletico Madrid and Mallorca in Spain, it went toe-to-toe with the big boys of Brazilian football.

-Full of grit, team spirit and determination, not to mention quality, Chapecoense was a relatively unfashionable team hoping to tread a path laid out by English champions Leicester City.
+Full of grit, spirit and determination, Chapecoense was a relatively unfashionable team hoping to tread a path laid out by English champions Leicester City.

-This season had been full of adventure with Chapecoense having traveled to Argentina twice to defeat Independiente and San Lorenzo on its way to the final, as well as an aggregate victory over Colombian side Junior.
+This season had been full of adventure, with Chapecoense having traveled to Argentina twice to defeat Independiente and San Lorenzo on its way to the final, as well as scoring an aggregate victory over Colombian side Junior.

-Victory in the final of the Copa Sudamericana would not only have been the greatest triumph in Chapecoense's history but would have also allowed it to compete in next season's Copa Libertadores, the most prestigious club competition on the continent.
+Victory in the final of the Copa Sudamericana would not only have been the greatest triumph in Chapecoense's history but would have allowed it to compete in next season's Copa Libertadores, the most prestigious club competition on the continent.

-Ninth in Brazil's top-flight, it was supposed to finish its domestic season against Atlético Mineiro on Sunday before the return game with Atletico Nacional on December 6.
+Ninth in Brazil's top flight, it was supposed to finish its domestic season against Atlético Mineiro on Sunday before a return game with Atletico Nacional on December 6.

-That game was supposed to take place in Curitiba, some 400km away because the team's own stadium, Arena Condá, does not have the capacity or infrastructure to host a major final.
+That game was supposed to take place in Curitiba, some 400 kilometers (about 250 miles) away because the team's stadium, Arena Condá, does not have the capacity or infrastructure to host a major final.

 'Incredible run'